soundslikealloy/multivarcorr/README.md

 ## Before having fun...

-**:warning: To open the links in a new tab: right click on the link + "Open link in new tab". :warning:**
+**:warning: To open the links in a new tab: Ctrl + click or right click on the link + "Open link in new tab". :warning:**

 ### :gear: MATLAB installation